Here’s how to avoid the most common mistakes made by local business owners.

 The key to removing yourself from the equation of your company is to set up great systems.
 This will enable you to, over the long term, get back most of your time and you will then be able to spend more time on the things you love to do.

 There’s one fundamental truth to growing every company.

 It is this — “there are only 3 ways to grow a company”.

 - Increase the average order size of those customers

 - Increase the frequency of purchase of those customers.

-Within each of these 3 items, there are many ways to grow your company.
-But understanding this fundamental truth, is a great start to see the simplicity of business, once you understand it.
+Within each of these three items, there are many ways to grow your company.
+But understanding this fundamental truth is a great start to see the simplicity of business, once you understand it.

-So there’s the 7 most common mistakes that most local business owners make when building their companies.
+So there are the seven most common mistakes that most local business owners make when building their companies.
 I wish I knew these when I began, so I hope you can benefit from this knowledge to help you grow and systemise your business faster!